knowledgejunkie/nhos-ubuntu-plymouth-gnome/LEGAL.md

 Disclaimer

-This package, the NHSbuntu website and all information, products and services on it are provided on an “as is” basis, without warranty of any kind, either express or implied.
+This package, the NHoS website and all information, products and services on it are provided on an “as is” basis, without warranty of any kind, either express or implied.
 Your use of this parkage, the website and artifacts downloaded is at your own risk.

 Rob Dyke, Dr Marcus Baw, Gary Kennington, Neova Health LLP, and Open Health Hub CIC disclaim all warranties, express or implied, including without limitation, warranties of merchantability and fitness for a particular purpose.